Suhani246/news-api-data-pipeline/README.md

-# news-api-data-pipeline
-End-to-end data pipeline that extracts news from an API, processes it using Pandas, and stores it in MySQL with automated scheduling.
+News API Data Pipeline
 Overview

-This project is an automated data pipeline that fetches real-time news data from an external API, processes and cleans the data using Python, and prepares it for downstream analytics and visualization.
-It simulates a real-world ETL (Extract, Transform, Load) workflow commonly used in data engineering and analytics systems.
+This project is an automated data pipeline that extracts real-time news data from an external API, processes and cleans the data using Python, and prepares it for analysis and visualization.
+It follows a standard ETL (Extract, Transform, Load) workflow commonly used in data engineering systems.

-Key Features
+Features

-Automated extraction of real-time news data from API Data cleaning and transformation using Pandas
+Fetches real-time news data from an API
-Robust error handling for API failures and missing data Scheduled execution support for continuous data updates Structured pipeline design (modular ETL workflow) Ready for analytics and dashboard integration (Power BI / Tableau)

-Project Architecture
+Cleans and transforms raw data using Python and Pandas Handles API errors and missing data gracefully
+Modular pipeline structure for scalability
+Can be extended for scheduling and automation
+Ready for integration with Power BI or other visualization tools Project Architecture

 News API
-   ↓
-Extract (API Request - Python Requests)
+→ Extract data using Python requests
-   ↓
-Transform (Pandas Data Cleaning & Formatting)
-   ↓
-Load (CSV / Database-ready output)
-   ↓
-Analytics / Visualization (Power BI - upcoming)
+→ Transform and clean data using Pandas
+→ Load processed data into file or database
+→ Use data for analytics and dashboards

 Tech Stack
 Python
 Pandas
 Requests
-Dotenv
+dotenv
-Git & GitHub
+Git and GitHub

-📂 Project Structure
+Project Structure

-News API Pipeline/
-│
-├── extract.py        # Fetches data from News API
+News API Pipeline
-├── transform.py      # Cleans and processes raw data
-├── load.py           # Stores processed data
-├── pipeline.py       # Main pipeline execution file
-├── .env              # API keys (not pushed to GitHub) ├── requirements.txt  # Dependencies
+extract.py (fetches data from API) transform.py (cleans and processes data) load.py (stores processed data) pipeline.py (main script to run full workflow)
+.env (stores API key)
+requirements.txt (dependencies)
-└── README.md
+README.md

-How to Run This Project
+How to Run the Project

-1. Clone the repository
+Step 1: Clone the repository
 git clone https://github.com/Suhani246/news-api-data-pipeline.git

 cd news-api-data-pipeline

-2. Create virtual environment
-python -m venv venv
+Step 2: Create virtual environment python -m venv venv venv\Scripts\activate
-venv\Scripts\activate   # Windows

-3. Install dependencies
+Step 3: Install dependencies
 pip install -r requirements.txt

-4.Add environment variables
+Step 4: Add API key
-Create a .env file:
+Create a .env file and add
 API_KEY=your_api_key_here

-5. Run the pipeline
+Step 5: Run the pipeline
 python pipeline.py

 Output

-Cleaned and structured news dataset
+Clean structured dataset from news API
-Ready for analytics, dashboards, or storage systems Can be extended for Power BI or database integration
+Processed data ready for analytics
+Can be used for dashboards and reporting
 Error Handling

-The pipeline includes:
-API timeout handling
+Handles API request failures
-Missing or null data checks
+Manages missing or null data
-Safe transformation steps to prevent crashes
+Ensures safe execution of pipeline steps
 Future Improvements
 Power BI dashboard integration
-Database storage (MySQL)
+Database storage using MySQL
-Advanced scheduling with Airflow or Cron jobs
-Cloud deployment (AWS / Azure)
-Multi-source news aggregation
+Multi-source news data integration

 Author
 Suhani Avadia
 Master’s in Applied Computing
-Focused on Data Analytics & Data Engineering
+Focus: Data Analytics and Data Engineering